robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/clickhouse/kb-useful-queries/kb-number-of-active-parts-in-a-partition.md

 #Number of active parts in a partition
----
-title: "Number of active parts in a partition"
+#Number of active parts in a partition
 linkTitle: "Number of active parts in a partition"
 description: >
     Number of active parts in a partition